cguardia/cookiecutter-pyramid/README.rst

 Then:

-* cd to project name given in the last cookicutter question
+* cd to project name given in the last cookiecutter question
 * Run bin/pserve development.ini